• Skip to primary navigation

 However, a bank should not sacrifice either safety or liquidity to earn a high rate of interest.

-Of course, if safety and liquidity in a particular case are equal, the banker should lend its funds to aa person who offers a higher rate of interest.
+Of course, if safety and liquidity in a particular case are equal, the banker should lend its funds to a person who offers a higher rate of interest.

-One should not put all his eggs in one basket is a proverb which very clearly explains this principle.
+One should not put all his eggs in one basket is a proverb that very clearly explains this principle.

 Hence, the bank may also fail.
 According to the principle of diversification, the bank should diversify its investments in different industries and should give loans to different borrowers in one industry.